negrinho/deep_architect/README.md

 by reducing the burden resulting from the large number of arbitrary choices that have to be made to design a deep learning model for a problem.
-As it is most often currently done, instead of writing down a single model (or a search space or an hyperparameter space in an ad-hoc manner), DeepArchitect uses composable and modular operators to express a search space that is then passed to a search algorithm that samples architectures from it with the goal of maximizing some desired performance metric.
+As it is most often currently done, instead of writing down a single model (or a search space in an ad-hoc manner),
+DeepArchitect uses composable and modular operators to express a search space that is then passed to a search algorithm that samples architectures from it with the goal of maximizing a desired performance metric.
 The modularity and composability properties make code written using DeepArchitect extremely reusable, often leading to the user only having to write a small amount of code for the desired use case.